 Lucas Stock celebrates the history of Allentown at 803 East Warrington Street through recreations of photographs from the area’s past painted on a building that houses a childcare center and apartments for the elderly.

-Gerry Tonti draws tourists and locals away from the majestic Grandview Overlook and into the heart of the business district in Mt.
-Washington at 131 Shiloh Street.
+Gerry Tonti draws tourists and locals away from the majestic Grandview Overlook to find more beauty in the heart of Mt.
+Washington’s business district at 131 Shiloh Street.

 “Bridging the Generations of Bloomfield” (2007)